blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 we want something that we can apply to newly drawn districts as well as existing ones.

-When we say “predict” above we don’t mean in the sense of actually trying to handicap the outcome.
+By “predict,” we don’t mean in the sense of actually trying to handicap the outcome.
 Instead we intend to estimate the outcome based only on geographic and demographic variables.
 So we ignore things like current national sentiment toward either